Discover more from The Prism

 She claims that blacks are shot at a higher rate by police simply because they’re more violent.
 She catches me off-guard when she posts a link to Department of Justice official crime statistics, which show that black men in the US comprise less than 7% of the population but account for over 50% of all convicted murderers.

 How to explain it?
 Years of reading the New York Times has conditioned me to believe that any racial disparity is evidence of discrimination, so I assume black men are simply being disproportionately convicted by a systemically racist justice system.
 This turns out to be an insufficient explanation, because I soon find that the DoJ’s figures are corroborated by violent crime rates provided by (disproportionately black) victims to the National Crime Victimization Survey.
+Nor are the crime rates adequately explained by poverty; studies suggest that blacks tend to commit more crimes than whites of the same socioeconomic status.

-Although the crime rates say little of certainty about black men themselves, I conclude that they’re important for a different reason; they may play a role in the racial disparities in police shootings.
-If violent crime is highly concentrated in black neighborhoods, then police responding to violent crime would disproportionately encounter black men, and shoot black men.
+Although the crime rates say little of certainty about black men themselves, I conclude that they’re important for a different reason; they likely play a role in the racial disparities in police shootings.
+If violent crime is concentrated in black neighborhoods, then police responding to violent crime would disproportionately encounter black men, and shoot black men.
 (This theory is disputed by one widely cited study, but it relies on an unverifiable data set and I don’t find it convincing.)

 The academic research into police shootings of black men is skewed by several factors, such as the bias against null results, which means that studies that find evidence of racism will be more likely to be published and cited than studies that don’t.
 The skewed research is skewed further by journalists cherry-picking studies to portray a dramatic narrative of oppression.
 The resulting narrative outrages leftists, who begin inserting “ACAB”—All Cops Are Bastards—in their social media bios, and calling for the total abolishment of police.